stuartpb/couchdb-in-a-hurry/README.md

 ## CouchDB's data model

+(I'm assuming you're familiar with what JSON is and how you generally interact with it.)

 Like MongoDB or RethinkDB, CouchDB holds collections of JSON documents.
 CouchDB uses a few special fields on documents, with underscore-prefixed fixed names, for its own metadata, the values of some of which (`_id`) are more malleable/relevant for apps' use than others (`_rev`).

 Documents are kept in *databases*, which are basically buckets.
 Databases in CouchDB are cheap (growing to keep hundreds of thousands of them in an app is not uncommon), and less resemble "databases" (in the sense that other systems usually use the word) than they do collections, tables, instances, or shards.